acoli-repo/olia/docs/linking.md

 - add ontology-level metadata information
 - save as RDF/XML, use the naming pattern `xyz.owl` (with `xyz` being an identifier of your model

-## 1.b using a text editor and the Turtle format
+## 1.b Using a Text Editor and the Turtle Format

 In principle, this follows the same procedure, but use a text editor and Turtle format to write the ontology directly.
 This has the advantage that the resulting data can structured to provide a human-readable form.